WHO IS THE WASHINGTON SCHOOL OF WORLD STUDIES?

 We are dedicated to bridging national borders by exposing young people to the beauty and complexity of the world they will inherit.
 We enhance the relevance of curriculum by providing exceptional virtual learning opportunities, peerless educational travel, and face-to-face interaction with people from around the globe.
 Our students will understand how the history, culture, art, geography, economics, environment, and international affairs of other nations relate to their own.
 By exposing students to a diverse blend of global experiences and virtual classroom opportunities, we hope to instill tomorrow’s leaders with the enlightened perspectives needed to flourish in an increasingly complex world, and to inspire them to continually seek closer ties between nations.

-The Washington School of World Studies’ curriculum is based on state and national standards for social studies, leadership, communication, and world studies, student learning experiences encompass not only travel and international cultural exchange, but teamwork, teambuilding, self-sufficiency, and enhanced understanding of destination countries’ governments, history, economies, cultures, languages, and lifestyles.
+The Washington School of World Studies’ curriculum is based on is based on common core standards for social studies, leadership, communication, and world studies, student learning experiences encompass not only travel and international cultural exchange, but teamwork, teambuilding, self-sufficiency, and enhanced understanding of destination countries’ governments, history, economies, cultures, languages, and lifestyles.

 We enrich our students’ lives by providing traditional and non-traditional learning experiences, delivered using a variety of instructional strategies designed to expose students to a global classroom in which student exchange and interaction are valued components.
 We are committed to helping students learn and teachers teach, providing comprehensive learning opportunities and a broad range of teaching tools and objectives.
 Our teachers and students engage in high-quality teaching and learning environments, including interactive online self-learning modules, printed materials, and unique activities in destination countries specifically selected to enhance student understanding of the global community.